 We did it.
-We survived a road trip with our kids.
+We survived a road trip with older kids.

 Three weeks, 6,000 km (3,800 miles), 5 American States, 2 Canadian Provinces, and one 1991 VW Westfalia Vanagon.
 Without air conditioning.
 With two teenaged boys.

-Our kids are great travellers, and like any of us, their happiness is contingent on some key things while on the road, especially on a long road trip.
+Our kids are great travellers, and like any of us, their happiness is based on some key things while on the road, especially on a long road trip.
 (This year, it was Banff, Alberta, via the Bay Area of California.
 It’s a long story.)
+The great thing is that you can survive a road trip with older kids too!
+Just follow our nine tips and you’ll be free-wheeling and road trippin’ in no time.

 We’re big advocates for travel planning as a family, and that’s how we approached this summer’s travel season.
 When we asked our kids where they wanted to go (and how), their replies included ‘Banff’ and ‘road trip’.
 Their personal investment in our trip plan helped to ensure that; 1. they were keen to travel with their parents (not a given with teenagers!) and; 2. they were travelling somewhere they actually wanted to go.
 These are both pretty important elements to enjoying a successful family holiday.